Campbell-Muscle-Lab/PyMyoVent/docs/pages/structures/model/model.md

         - `kinetic_scheme` : Kinetic scheme of myofilaments interaction.
         - `passive_mode` : Switch control for the passive behavior of half-sarcomeres.
         - `max_rate` : A float defining the maximum rate considered in the simulations.
 Rate values above this will be limited to max_rate.
-        - `temperature` : The tempreture in Kelvin
+        - `temperature` : The temperature in Kelvin
         - `bin_min` : The minimum possible value of x in nm for the cross-bridge distribution.
         - `bin_max` : The maximum possible value of x in nm for the cross-bridge distribution.
-        - `bin_width` : he width of bins in the cross-bridge distribution.
+        - `bin_width` : The width of bins in the cross-bridge distribution.
 Smaller values of bin_width give cross-bridge distributions with finer resolution but take longer to calculate.
         - `filament_compliance_factor` : The compliance factor of myofilaments.
         - `thick_filament_length` : The length of thick myofilament in nm.
         - `thin_filament_length` : The length of thin myofilament in nm.